nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 Four KPI tiles: Total Spend, Budget Variance, % Budget Variance, Spend vs Prior Year.

-**Spend vs Budget by Period** — combo chart showing monthly actual spend (bars) against budget line.
-Bars show spend volatility across the year; the budget line provides the consistent reference point.
-2024 full-year position: -5.1% under budget (£305K favourable variance).
+**Spend vs Budget by Period** — a combo chart, monthly spend as bars against a budget line.
+The bars show how spend moved through the year; the line gives a steady point of reference.
+Full-year 2024 position: -5.1% under budget (£305K favourable).

-**Spend vs Budget by Department** — clustered bar chart.
-Immediately surfaces the department story: IT is the largest overspend department; Marketing and Finance came in under budget.
-Operations and HR within tolerance.
+**Spend vs Budget by Department** — a bar chart.
+IT is the biggest overspend department; Marketing and Finance came in under budget; Operations and HR are within tolerance.

-Year and Division slicers placed on the page keep filtering in context — no need to navigate to a separate page for a different view.
+Year and Division filters sit on this page, so you don't need to leave it to change view.

 ![Executive Overview](<screenshots/Executive overview.jpg>)

 ### Page 2 — Supplier Analysis
 *Answers: Which suppliers carry concentration or governance risk?*

-**Total Spend by Supplier** and **Supplier Concentration %** — horizontal bar charts.
-Top two suppliers (Northstar Software 26.7%, BluePeak Consulting 24.2%) account for over 50% of total spend.
-Concentration at this level warrants active contract management.
+**Total Spend by Supplier** and **Supplier Concentration %** — bar charts.
+The top two suppliers (Northstar Software 26.7%, BluePeak Consulting 24.2%) make up over half of total spend.
+That level of concentration is worth active contract management.

-**Supplier detail table** — sorted by Contract Status (Inactive → Near Expiry → Secure), then Total Spend.
+**Supplier detail table** — sorted by Contract Status (Inactive → Near Expiry → Secure), then by Total Spend.
 Columns: Supplier Name, Category, Supplier Tier, Contract Status, Contract Expiry, PO Coverage Rate, Budget Variance.

-Total Spend is intentionally excluded from the table — it is already visible in the bar charts above.
-The table serves as the governance layer only: contract risk, PO discipline, and budget position.
+Total Spend is left out of the table on purpose — it's already in the bar charts above.
+The table's job is governance only: contract risk, PO discipline, budget position.

-`Contract Status` is sourced from the Warehouse's `fn_ContractStatus` function via `vw_ContractStatus_Current`, merged into `Dim_Supplier` in Power Query — not a Power BI calculated column.
-Evaluated against the reporting period end date (31 Dec 2024):
+`Contract Status` comes from the Warehouse's `fn_ContractStatus` function, through `vw_ContractStatus_Current`, merged into `Dim_Supplier` in Power Query.
+It is not a Power BI calculated column.
+Checked against the reporting period end date (31 Dec 2024):
-- **Inactive** — supplier's `Status` field is Inactive (Summit Services, Greenline Solutions, CoreWorks Ltd — all Tier 3)
+- **Inactive** — the supplier's `Status` field is Inactive (Summit Services, Greenline Solutions, CoreWorks Ltd — all Tier 3)
-- **Near Expiry** — active supplier with a contract expiring within 12 months (Skyline Travel, OfficeHub Supplies, Pioneer Tech)
+- **Near Expiry** — an active supplier with a contract expiring within 12 months (Skyline Travel, OfficeHub Supplies, Pioneer Tech)
-- **Secure** — active supplier with a contract valid beyond 12 months (all Tier 1 suppliers, plus Nimbus Training at Tier 2)
+- **Secure** — an active supplier with a contract valid beyond 12 months (all Tier 1 suppliers, plus Nimbus Training at Tier 2)

-The 12-month threshold is a working assumption based on typical procurement renewal lead times — renegotiation for Tier 1 and Tier 2 contracts typically begins 6–12 months before expiry to maintain commercial continuity and avoid contract lapse.
+The 12-month cutoff is a working assumption, based on how far ahead procurement teams typically start renewing Tier 1 and Tier 2 contracts.

-**Report Indicators**
+**Report indicators**

-PO Coverage Rate is highlighted in red where the value falls below 80% — indicating that less than 80% of a supplier's spend was backed by a purchase order before invoice receipt.
-All three suppliers below threshold are Tier 3 and Inactive, consistent with lower procurement controls at that tier.
+PO Coverage Rate turns red below 80% — meaning less than 80% of a supplier's spend had a purchase order in place before the invoice.
+All three suppliers below this line are Tier 3 and Inactive, which fits — lower tiers tend to have looser controls.

-Budget Variance is highlighted in red where overspend exceeds £10,000 — immaterial variances below this threshold are not flagged.
-This reflects a commonly used finance reporting approach where only material exceptions warrant escalation.
+Budget Variance turns red above £10,000 overspend.
+Smaller variances aren't flagged, since only material ones are worth escalating.

-Bar charts filtered to Active suppliers only — Inactive suppliers excluded from spend and concentration analysis to avoid historical spend distorting the active supplier picture.
+The bar charts only include active suppliers, so old spend from inactive ones doesn't distort the picture.

 ![Supplier Analysis](<screenshots/Supplier Analysis.jpg>)

 ### Page 3 — Governance Notes
 *Answers: What are the rules of this report?*

-Documents refresh schedule, RLS design, deployment architecture, report indicators and known limitations in plain language.
-Accessible to all report users as part of the published report.
+Plain-language documentation of the refresh schedule, RLS design, deployment setup, report indicators, and known limitations.
+Open to all report users.

-**Report Indicators documented on this page:**
+**Report indicators documented here:**
 - PO Coverage Rate flagged below 80%
-- Budget Variance flagged where overspend exceeds £10,000
+- Budget Variance flagged above £10,000 overspend
 - Contract Status thresholds — Inactive, Near Expiry (within 12 months), Secure

-**Why this page exists:** In a regulated environment, report users need to understand what the data represents, how it is secured, and who to contact with questions.
-Embedding this in the report removes the gap between documentation and delivery.
+**Why this page exists:** in a regulated setting, users need to know what the data means, how it's secured, and who to ask if something looks wrong.
+Putting this in the report itself closes the gap between documentation and the actual delivery.

 ![Governance Notes](<screenshots/Governance notes.jpg>)